 Since the early 1990s, gambling activity in Czech Republic has consistently grown.
 Slot machines, gaming machines, and casinos are scattered around every corner of the country and betting has been warmly embraced by government.
 Naturally with the expansion of the internet and advancements in technology, there has been increased participation in online gambling.

 However, the approach of the adopted by the Czech government to regulate internet betting was widely criticised, with calls for reform from the bookmakers and the EU.

 In the existing climate, all forms of gambling are controlled by the International Relations and Financial Policies arm of the Minister of Finance.

 The new guidelines were met with derision from bookmakers and they were found to contravene EU rules, with the regulators subsequently forced to revise their draft.
-The new bill was initially meant to be introduced by the summer of 2013, but political complications have resulted in a number of delays, with bookmakers still waiting upon a release date.
+The new bill was initially meant to be introduced by the summer of 2013, but political complications have resulted in several delays, with bookmakers still waiting upon a release date.

-Whilst online sports betting is legal in the Czech Republic, but online casino and poker activities are banned.
+Whilst online sports betting is legal in the Czech Republic, online casino and poker activities are not.
 This was challenged in 2013 by the Casino Kartác Group, who won €100 million in damages, after claiming the legislation and rules were unclear and inconsistent, costing the bookmaker significant amounts of money.

 Indeed, the aforementioned companies are not only subject to a 19% corporation tax, but a further 20% deduction on their winnings.
-Without any realistic way to stop access to betting sites based in tax havens such as Malta and Gibraltar, the domestic firms find themselves in an unsustainable long term position if things remain as they are.
+With no realistic way to stop access to betting sites based in tax havens such as Malta and Gibraltar, the domestic firms find themselves in an unsustainable long-term position if things remain as they are.